 Two changes have recently been announced by Fannie Mae (FNMA).

-One will affect borrowers’ ability to repurchase after a short sale and the other relates to the discontinuation of the popular Home Path Renovation Mortgage.
+One will affect borrowers’ ability to repurchase after a short sale, and the other relates to discontinuing the popular Home Path Renovation Mortgage.

 Longer Waiting Period for Short Sales

-Currently, homebuyers who have previously experienced a short sale may have been able to purchase a new home as soon as two years after the date of the short sale, as long as they were able to make a 20 percent down payment.
+Currently, homebuyers who have previously experienced a short sale may have been able to purchase a new home as soon as two years after the short sale, as long as they could make a 20 percent down payment.